Elder Law and Special Needs Attorney

 - Estate Planning And Probate

 Learn more about Morris Klein’s areas of practice

 Lauded for Exceptional Legal Service

-Morris Klein's practice focuses on legal issues faced by persons who are aging or incapacitated.
-This includes Medicaid eligibility, special needs planning for the disabled, guardianships, and drafting planning documents such as powers of attorney, health care advance directives, trusts and wills.
+Morris Klein’s practice focuses on legal issues faced by persons who are aging or incapacitated.
+This includes Medicaid eligibility, special needs planning for the disabled, guardianships, and drafting essential documents such as powers of attorney, health care advance directives, trusts and wills.
 The practice also includes estate planning, probate and the administration of trusts and estates.
-He can help clients who are facing a crisis (e.g., imminent admission to a nursing home) as well as clients interested in planning for long-term care and estate planning.
+He can help clients who are facing a crisis (e.g., imminent admission to a nursing home) as well as clients interested in future long-term care or estate planning.

 Morris Klein is a leader in the practice of elder law.
-He is Certified Elder Law Attorney (CELA) by the National Elder Law Foundation and is featured in Washingtonian Magazine as One of the Best Elder Law Attorneys in the Washington, D.C. area.
-He is also a Super Lawyer in Maryland and the District of Columbia.
+He is a Certified Elder Law Attorney (CELA) by the National Elder Law Foundation and is a Super Lawyer in Maryland and the District of Columbia.
 He is a Fellow of the National Academy of Elder Law Attorneys (NAELA) and is a member of the NAELA Council of Advanced Practitioners.
+He serves on the NAELA national Board of Directors as well as the Board of Directors of the Special Needs Alliance.
+He is a co-founder and former president of the NAELA Maryland/DC Chapter.
 Known to his clients and peers for outstanding legal service, Morris Klein is AV® Preeminent™ Peer Review Rated by Martindale-Hubbell® for his professionalism and ethics.
 He also teaches continuing education classes on elder law topics to attorneys and other professionals.

 Contact Morris Klein Today

 Morris Klein serves clients in Bethesda, Maryland, across Montgomery and neighboring counties, as well as in Washington, DC.
 Call Morris Klein at 301-652-4462 or contact the law office online to schedule an appointment.